benjamine/golem/README.md

 # golem will run the command (after "do" word) in the vm
 # first time you run "golem do" on a directory, a synced folder is created to mirror cwd on guest vm, then commands are executed in that guest folder
-golem do sudo bundle install && cucumber
+golem do sudo bundle install
+golem do cucumber

 # now using chrome
 golem do BROWSER=chrome cucumber